jtreeves/standup-generator/README.md

 - More tests for edge cases, along with a way to test the `save_script_shortcuts` method
 - Provide different templates users can choose from in terms of how the generated standups will look, to allow for a more customized user experience
 - Allow users to select sprints of different lengths (e.g., a week or a month) and with different start dates (e.g., Monday instead of Wednesday)
+- Allow users to add standups to Sprint 0